krispai/Krisp-SDK-Sample-Apps/README.md

 # Krisp Sample Apps

 ## Build Dependencies
-The reference samples require **libsndfile** library to read and write WAV files.
-It also needs KRISP archive libraries should also be provided during the build to enable noise cancellation.cancel the noise.
+The reference samples require
+* **libsndfile** library to read and write WAV files
+* KRISP archive libraries for noise cancelling
+* Intel MKL libraries installed only on the x86/amd64 based system.

+The Accelerator library is used instead of Intel MKL on Apple ARM based platforms which is available in the OS out of the box.

 The following environement variables are mandatory.
 The name of each parameter is self- explanatory.
 * LIBSNDFILE_INC